Anthropology - Bachelor of Arts

 Archaeology of Death

-This course considers the role of mortuary evidence in facilitating understanding of past cultures.
+This course considers the role of mortuary evidence to understand past cultures.
 By examining numerous case studies, the course draws on a variety of anthropological and archaeological frameworks to explore how people treat their dead and what this can tell us about both the dead and the living.

-Prerequisites: Minimum grade of C- in ANTH 206 or ANTH 209 and a 300-level ANTH course.
+Prerequisites: Minimum grades of C- in a 300-level ANTH course and one of ANTH 206 or ANTH 209.

 ANTH 495